Metaswitch/clearwater-infrastructure/clearwater-diags-monitor.md

 The `clearwater-diags-monitor` monitors the system for errors and collects diagnostic information.
 Diags are collected when:

 * A native clearwater process crashes (bono, sprout, restund)
-* An unhanlded python exception occurs (homer, homestead, ellis)
+* An unhandled python exception occurs (homer, homestead, ellis)
 * Monit spots that a process has become unresponsive.
 * Manually triggered by running `/usr/share/clearwater/bin/gather_diags`